Inside China's New Data Privacy Act

-A new privacy law came into effect November 1st, but it wasn't a new state law or a much needed federal U.S. law, it was from China.
+A new privacy law came into effect Nov.
+1, but it wasn't a new state law or a much needed federal U.S. law.
+It was from China.
 Earlier this year the Personal Information Protection Law of the P.R.C.
 (PIPL) was passed.
 Is this GDPR Part 2?

-Some are saying Yes, the two consumer data privacy laws are similar in many ways.
+Some are saying yes, the two consumer data privacy laws are similar in many ways.
 The GDPR, the European Union’s comprehensive data privacy law, took effect in 2018.
 For the most part, the compliance mechanisms brands have in place for GDPR will be the same for PIPL, according to Kristina Podnar, data privacy and digital policy expert.

 “GDPR is a good place to start in terms of compliance because the Chinese law is very, very similar to GDPR especially when it comes to things like right to information and rights to access,” Podnar said.
 “Where it starts to differ are things like the right to portability.
 Under the Chinese law it’s slightly different because you have that government angle on it.
 The government wants to be able to control what data is leaving the country, especially, if it’s what they deem as sensitive information or critical information.”